 The Community Scholars Fund provides grants for tuition, room, and board at Hampshire College to promising students with the greatest financial need.

-Established in honor of retired faculty member David Smith, the endowment supports additional programming in American Studies in particular and the school of Humanities, Arts, and Culture in general.
+Established in honor of retired faculty member David Smith, the endowment supports additional programming in American Studies in particular and the school of Humanities, Arts, and Cultural Studies in general.

 The annual Division III fellowships support student research on topics that passionately interested Denice O'Neill (85F), a Hampshire student who died tragically in the 1988 crash of Pan Am flight 103 as she was returning from Nigeria, where she had conducted Division III research.
 In addition, the fund supports a Fall Speaker Colloquium for which alums working in the sciences are invited to give presentations and meet with natural science students.